 When Konnor died my children and I tried really hard to be supportive of each other.
 To let each other know how much we meant to each other.
 There were so many “I love You’s.”
 So much checking on each other.
 But then it just got harder, the calls spaced out a little more.
 Because as I said before, none of us wanted to hurt the other by starting a conversation that may cause the other one to cry.
 Healing was a priority but only time could heal us.

 It isn’t just the DEATH.
 It was the aftermath.
 The whole emotional mess I was in because of everything that followed.
 The long complicated recovery.
 I feel safe to say that it may be only a month or two that I have been able to call myself “stable” emotionally.
 To be honest the anniversary and the remembering is a scary thought process that I fear may set me back a few paces.
 I may need a little time to gather myself as most grievers do I suppose.

 The holidays will never be the same.
 Ever.
 We will have to find joy in them of course.
-But every single year we will remember that Konnor is missing.
+But every single year that Konnor is missing we continue to mourn.
 We will remember him.
 But we will ache.

 I don’t know, I don’t have all the answers.
 I try really hard to believe that there is a reason for everything and that there is good in everyone.
 I search for ways to recover so I can find joy in what life I have left.
 I want to love my children and laugh with them.
 I want to see the beauty in this world beyond the ache.

 I’m not going to pretend that the Holiday’s are not painful.
 I’m not going to pretend that I’m not missing Konnor.
 I can’t act like I don’t remember everything that happened last year.
 It is embedded in my heart and in my memory.
 Yet I know we will get through it together.